RainbowTabitha/PartyPlanner64/README.md

 After cloning the repository, you will need to do the following to run your own instance of PP64 locally:

-* Install Node.js and a package manager (npm, yarn).
+* Install Node.js and a package manager (npm or yarn).
 * Retrieve the dependencies for the editor and development.
     * `npm install --dev`
     * `yarn install`